cs1302uga/cs1302-str-list/README.md

 a `StringList` interface, which defines different operations that one should be able to do with a *list of strings*.
 A list is simply an object that represents an ordered collection of elements.
-The list implementation can decide how the elements are stored internally so long as users are able to interact with those elements via the methods defined in the interface.
+The list implementation can decide how the elements are stored internally so long as users can interact with those elements via the methods defined in the interface.
 In this way, a list is an example of an *abstract data type* (ADT).
 To put it another way: while the implementer needs to understand the specific details of the implementation